zgsm-ai/costrict/zgsm/docs/guide/en-US/installation/README.md

-# Zhuge Shenma Deployment Guide
+# Shenma Deployment Guide

-To help you deploy Zhuge Shenma more efficiently, this document provides a clear installation manual.
+To help you deploy Shenma more efficiently, this document provides a clear installation manual.
 You can choose between the following two deployment methods:

 1. [Install the Extension](#install-the-extension)
 2. [Install the Extension and Deploy Backend Services](#install-the-extension-and-deploy-backend-services)

-**Method 1** is suitable for new users to experience Zhuge Shenma quickly.
+**Method 1** is suitable for new users to experience Shenma quickly.
 It works out-of-the-box but uses official server resources, which may limit performance due to resource constraints.

 **Method 2** is recommended for long-term use with optimal performance.
 We provide a one-click installation script requiring minimal server resources.